 What realistic benefits can I expect?

 Many people report deep relaxation, improved sleep, reduced stress, and short‑term relief from pain or tension.
-Some with chronic conditions notice better symptom control and greater life satisfaction when therapies are part of a broader care plan.
+Some with chronic conditions notice better symptom control and improved quality of life when energy healing is part of a broader care plan.

 Which methods are most popular?

-Common approaches include Reiki (hands‑on or hands‑off), acupuncture from Traditional Chinese Medicine, Qigong movement, EFT tapping, Therapeutic Touch, reflexology, and chakra or aura work.
-Choice depends on personal preference and the issue being addressed.
+Common approaches include Reiki (hands‑on or hands‑above), acupuncture (Traditional Chinese Medicine), Qigong movement, EFT tapping, Therapeutic Touch, reflexology, and chakra or aura work.
+Choice depends on personal preference, desired touch level, and the issue being addressed.

 Are remote sessions effective?